Unsupervised Knowledge-Transfer for Learned Image Reconstruction: Two-Phase Learning

-In practice, the term $\text{trace}(A \hat\Sigma A^\top)$ can be estimated efficiently using randomised trace estimators \cite{bujanovic2021norm}.
-Computing the optimal variational parameters $\psi^*$ and the optimal decoder parameter $\theta_{\rm d}^*$ by minimising the negative value of the \ac{ELBO} proceeds exactly as in the supervised phase, but with the key changes outlined above.
+This will be used in the loss function in the modified log-likelihood.
+In practice, the term $\text{trace}(A \hat\Sigma A^\top)$ can be approximated using randomised trace estimators (\eg the Hutchinson's estimator \cite{bujanovic2021norm}).
+The computation of the optimal variational parameters $\psi^\ast$ and the optimal decoder parameter $\theta_{\rm d}^\ast$ by minimising the negative value of the \ac{ELBO} proceeds analogously to the supervised phase, but with the key changes outlined above.